Preparing for Camp

 Main Camp: Four cottages near the dining hall in Oak Lodge.
 Each cottage has a common room between two sleeping rooms.
 Each sleeping room has bunk beds for 8 and a bathroom with a shower.

-Rustic Village: Eight cabins are split between two units with one centrally located shower house.
+Rustic Village: Eight cabins are split between two sites with one centrally located shower house.
 Cabins have screened windows and doors, a ceiling fan, electricity, and sleep 8 in bunk beds.

 Hickory Lodge: A lodge in main camp near the dining hall in Oak Lodge.
 Hickory has hotel-style sleeping rooms, bathrooms off the hallways, and a meeting/activity room.